-Hinds County denies that Henley-Young has failed to provide youth with appropriate hygiene products.
+- Hinds County denies that Henley-Young has failed to provide youth with appropriate hygiene products.
 The parties agree that, however, henceforth: Youth shall be provided with the means to maintain appropriate hygiene, including soap and shampoo for showers, which will occur at least once daily, soap for washing hands after each time the youth uses the toilet, and toothpaste and a toothbrush for tooth brushing, which will occur at least twice daily, a comb and brush, that if shared, shall be sterilized between uses by youth.
 Girls must be provided with panty liners on a daily basis and other feminine products as needed.
-Youth will be issued a comb and brush upon entering the facility; however, if youth are issued a recycled comb or brush or
+Youth will be issued a comb and brush upon entering the facility; however, if youth are issued a recycled comb or brush or a comb or brush that has been used by another youth, Henley-Young shall ensure that the comb and brush is sterilized and in good condition. - 11.2 Youth shall be provided with sleeping mats and blankets that are clean and odorless, sleeping mats shall be sanitized between uses by youth, and youth shall receive clean blankets weekly.

-- a comb or brush that has been used by another youth, Henley-Young shall ensure that the comb and brush is sterilized and in good condition. - 11.2 Youth shall be provided with sleeping mats and blankets that are clean and odorless, sleeping mats shall be sanitized between uses by youth, and youth shall receive clean blankets weekly. - 11.3 Eliminated by agreement of the parties in March 2016. - 11.4 Eliminated by agreement of the parties in March 2016. - 11.5 Youth shall be provided with a clean, sanitary environment. - 11.6 Hinds County shall ensure that Henley-Young complies with relevant law regarding fire safety, weather emergencies, sanitation practices, food safety, and the elimination and management of environmental toxins. - 11.7 Youth shall be provided with clean drinking glasses and eating utensils.
+- 11.3 No Deprivations of Mats and Blankets: Eliminated by agreement of the parties in March 2016. - 11.4 Sufficient Sanitary Mats and Blankets: Eliminated by agreement of the parties in March 2016. - 11.5 Youth shall be provided with a clean, sanitary environment. - 11.6 Hinds County shall ensure that Henley-Young complies with relevant law regarding fire safety, weather emergencies, sanitation practices, food safety, and the elimination and management of environmental toxins. - 11.7 Clean Drinking Glasses and Eating Utensils: Eliminated by agreement of the parties in March 2018.